JacksonBates/blog/_posts/2020-11-13-creativity-wants-constraints.md

 permalink: /creativity-wants-constraints
 date: 2020-11-13 22:30:00 +1100
 tags: [creativity, musings]
+description: Barriers, rules, constraints and hurdles can force you to come up with interesting and innovative programming solutions to problems
 ---

 Before software engineering, I was an English Teacher, and before that, a wannabe poet.